aristanetworks/aclabs/docs/quickstart.md

 ### Costs

 GitHub Codespaces is a commercial offering from GitHub.
-As of this writing in October of 2024, all GitHub users have 120 hours of Codespace time available for free each month.
+As of October 2024, all GitHub users have 120 hours of Codespace time available for free each month.

 By default, if all 120 hours are consumed and the [Spending Limit](https://github.com/settings/billing/spending_limit) for Codespaces is at $0, then Codespace usage cannot continue until the hours are replenished the following month.